 However, with this concealer-only look, you must get a concealer closest to your skin color.
 If perhaps, your skin is multi-tonal, you should have more than one shade of concealer handy to balance it out.

 I’m sure there are days when you don’t feel like applying foundation but still want to look good.
-Trust me; it’s possible to achieve that flawless natural look without foundation.
+Trust me; achieving that flawless natural look without foundation is possible.
 Regardless, be sure to wash off your makeup before bedtime.
 That way, you reduce the chances of breakouts and skin irritations.

 If you follow the tips I’ve given you in this article, you’d be able to achieve a flawless makeup look with just concealers.
 I hope you try it and let us know when you do.